Hastings Pier: Efforts to save the pier

-The Hastings Pier & White Rock Trust was established to raise funds through various means to renovate the pier, ranging from community fund raising (cup collecting, raffles and quiz nights etc.) to larger scale grant applications.
-Their long-term goal is to acquire the pier and form a not-for-profit company to renovate, reopen and revitalise the pier as a community owned asset.
-The Hastings Pier and White Rock Trust (HPWRT) strongly oppose to any decision to demolish and clear the site of the structure, which would cost an estimated £4 million of local money.
+The Hastings Pier and White Rock Trust (HPWRT) was established to raise funds through various means to renovate the pier, ranging from community fund raising to larger scale grant applications.
+Their long-term goal was to acquire the pier and form a not-for-profit company to renovate, reopen and revitalise the pier as a community owned asset.
+The Hastings Pier and White Rock Trust strongly opposed any decision to demolish and clear the site of the structure.

 A protest march was held on 17 October 2009 as part of a campaign to save the pier.

 In November 2009 the owners of The Grand Pier in Weston-super-Mare examined the possibility of purchasing Hastings Pier and restoring it to its former glory.
 However, after a structural assessment it was estimated that repairs would cost over £24 million, with a similar amount needed to restore attractions at the pier head.
-The structural engineers dismally commented that the pier was "one good storm away from collapse".
+The structural engineers commented that the pier was "one good storm away from collapse".